Frequently Asked Questions

 What is the retention period for email?

-Email is used to create and receive multiple types of records and does not have a single retention period.
-Each email should be compared to the records retention schedule to find the appropriate series based on the content.
-The retention is the same as the paper equivalent.
+Email is a format, not a record in itself, and is used to create and receive multiple types of records, so it does not have a single retention period.
+Each email should be compared to the associated Records Retention Schedule to find the appropriate record series based on the content.
+The retention is the same as the paper equivalent as retentions are format neutral.

 How does an agency move records into storage?
 How can they request a record from storage?

-Records can be moved into storage once an agency has a State Records Center Account.
-To open an account or make requests to retrieve records contact the Public Records Administration at [email protected].
+Records can be moved into offsite storage once an agency has a State Records Center account.
+To create an account and for additional information on requesting records, see the State Records Center website.

 I wish to destroy some records but cannot find them on the retention schedule.
 What should I do?

-If the record is not scheduled, it cannot be destroyed.
-Contact the Public Records Administration and/or the Local Government Records Program and we will assist you in identifying the best course of action until it is eligible via schedule amendment.
+If the record is not scheduled, it is considered permanent until it is scheduled and cannot be destroyed until then.
+Contact the Public Records Administration or the Local Government Records Coordinator to identify the best course of action until it is eligible with a Records Retention Schedule amendment.

 What is the best way to store paper records?